syntheticfox/RobOculus/README.md

 # RobOculus
 Real world Oculus Rift implementation.
+Project created using Visual Studio 2013 on Windows 8/7.
+Should work with VS12.

 OculusSDK (Oculus Rift) 0.5.0.1